2023shraddhapawar/SKILLLAB_PROR-2026-FPGAFour/README.md

 - app interaction if any.

 **Response:**
+The system accepts timing/input parameters, processes them using FPGA logic (Finite State Machine), and outputs control signals to LEDs representing traffic lights.
+The Boolean board acts as the hardware controller, while Vivado is used for simulation, synthesis, and implementation.
 ## 5.3 Input / Output Map

 | System Part                              | Type            | What It Does                                                               |